Transparent encryption in HDFS on Amazon EMR - Amazon EMR

 • Password for Ranger KMS root key

-• Certificate Authority (CA) PEM file for SSL connection to MySQL server
+• Certificate Authority (CA) PEM file for SSL connection to MySQL server.
+You can download the certificate bundle for your AWS Region from Download certificate bundles for Amazon RDS.

 You can provide these configurations by using ranger-kms-dbks-site classification and ranger-kms-db-ca classification, as the following example demonstrates.